Written by Stacey Lafreniere

 This holds true for just about everything in life… including your wedding.

 After all, the first thing your guests will notice when they open your invitation?
 The colour scheme.

 More than simply a matter of aesthetic, the colour scheme of your invitation provides cues to the type of occasion they can anticipate (will it be formal, relaxed, stylish?) as well as communicates the story of who you are as a couple.

 Because something as seemingly simple as the colours you select can make SUCH an impression, we encourage our clients to select a colour scheme they can get excited about.

 Although it may seem like a difficult decision in the beginning, once you have the colour scheme established, the rest of your planning should fall into place with grace and ease.
 While it’s 2018, and we’ve tossed our rule books out the window for the most part – there are a few principles we can pay heed to when settling upon the perfect colour scheme.

-Here’s how today’s couple can select a wedding colour scheme true to your personal style, all while looking effortlessly pulled together.
+Here’s how today’s couple can select a wedding colour scheme true to their personal style, all while looking effortlessly pulled together.

 1) Consider Your Wedding Theme

-How would you describe the look and feeling of the wedding of your dreams?
+How would you describe the look and feel of the wedding of your dreams?